albrow/forms/README.md

 ==============

-This library parses data from the body and url query paramaters of an http.Request and from and combines it into a single Data object.
+This library parses data from the body and url query paramaters of an http.Request and combines it into a single Data object.
 It also provides helper methods for converting data into other types and a Validator object which can be used to validate the data.
 It is written to be framework-agnostic and works directly with the http